 Pure numerical growth is a red herring, as Mark Banyard writes in this article exploring the most important church metrics.
 Just because you're seeing more people come through your doors doesn't automatically mean you are reaching more people for Jesus.

-This is exactly why so many church growth strategies are a dime a dozen and so many of them don’t yield the results you were hoping for.
-I’ve seen which strategies are actually effective and which ones aren’t going to help you grow your church like you think they will.
+This is exactly why so many church growth strategies are a dime a dozen and don’t yield the results you hope for.

 I will build my church, and the gates of hell will not prevail against it.